Mourning Dawn – The Foam of Despair

 Eldritch – Innervoid - 70%

 Despite their rather typical approach to classic heavy metal with symphonic and progressive elements, Eldritch, always had the edge to them, which made them stand out from the endless line of similar bands.
-Many of those emerged during the course of last decade which was marked by the classic metal’s revival.
+Many of those emerged during the course of last decade, which was marked by the classic metal’s revival.

-Unlike many of the newer bands, Eldritch has been around for more than three decades and in the course of their career the band has experienced several lineup changes.
+Unlike many of the newer bands, Eldritch has been around for more than three decades and in the course of their career the band has experienced several line-up changes.
 However, the trio of vocalist Terence Holler, guitarist Eugene Simone and keyboardist Oleg Smirnoff were there from the start.
-The release of new album marks their first release without Holler and changing a vocalist after 12 albums is tricky for any band.
-It’s especially delicate if the vocalist in question was one of significant aspects, which made this band unique.
+The release of the new album marks their first release without Holler and changing a vocalist after 12 albums is tricky for any band.
+It’s especially delicate if the vocalist in question was one of the significant aspects, which made this band unique.
 Aside from being a good singer, the tone quality of Holler voice and his sense for melody made this band stand out from the endless line of similar bands.

 That being said, let’s not forget that there has also always been a quality and fair dose of unusual edge to Eldritch‘s music as well.
 And the impact of it shouldn’t be neglected.

-So here we are at the end of 2023 with band’s first album to feature new singer Alex Jarusso.
+So here we are at the end of 2023 with the band’s first album to feature new singer Alex Jarusso.

-Innervoid is the follow-up to Eos, which was easily their weakest albums in in past 15 years or so.
+Innervoid is the follow-up to Eos, which was easily their weakest albums in the past 15 years or so.
 But Eos was in no way a weak album.
 It did however lack the focus and flow of many of its predecessors.

 Innervoid continues down the similar path, meaning that progressive and symphonic elements play a significant role, though not to as big degree as they did on Eos.
-What band did improve is songwriting, which is far more focused and with lyrical and general flow on level we know from likes of Cracksleep and Underlining Issues.
+What the band did improve is songwriting, which is far more focused and with lyrical and general flow on the level we know from the likes of Cracksleep and Underlining Issues.

 And then there are vocals.
-Jarusso does a very good job and there is energy and hunger to his performance, which adds to the albums imposing energy and intensity level.
-Musically the band is on familiar grounds, but there is also plenty of diversity within the band’s established palette.
+Jarusso does a very good job and there is energy and hunger to his performance, which adds to the album’s imposing energy and intensity level.
+Musically, the band is on familiar grounds, but there is also plenty of diversity within the band’s established palette.

 www.facebook.com/Eldritchband